 Hello world, mapneat!

-Under the hood, mapneat uses:
+Under the hood, mapneat leverages several proven libraries:

 class User(